rjb489/CS386-wkgOut/Deliverables/D2-Requirements.md

 - We will test this by having users who have never used the program and should be "workout literate" to design a workout plan in the planner.
 To be literal "workout literate" will mean they have worked out consistently for over six months.
 After they have designed a workout plan.
 They will be given the question "How manageable was the planner to use on a scale of 1-10?" along with some follow up questions.

-*Make a numbered list of non-functional requirements that are important for your software.
-Explain their importance.
-Follow the terminology of ISO/IEC 25010:2011.
-For each non-functional requirement, give an objective goal/measurement in order to provide verifiability for the requirement.
-You can find more details at the following URL: [Click Me](https://ieeexplore.ieee.org/document/8559686).
-Grading criteria (2 points): Follow the ISO-IEC terminology, explain why they are important, provide verifiability criteria for each requirement.*

 ---

 # **MVP**

-*What will be your MVP?
-Which features are you going to validate?
-How?
-Grading criteria (2 points): Describe what would be considered the Minimal Viable Product and how it will be tested (e.g., via implementation, prototyping, Wizard of Woz, etc.).
-Make clear what you are going to validate.
-The MVP should be coherent with the previous sections.*

 The Minimum Viable Product will be a web application that allows a user with an account to create a workout from preset or user created exercises, and has an area that allows users to create journal entries based off of preset or user generated prompts.
 The exercises will be viewable from a calendar that is a focal point of the website.